 I have had a boat named after me and in turn have named a boat.
 I have even requested removals from Poseidon’s scroll that holds the name of every boat that ever sailed the seven salty seas.
 And let me whoop wise words of wrathful waves to the wharf men of our world … You hope never to have to go to Poseidon’s lair and kindly ask for an edit on the Ledger of the Deep.
 That cavernous trench is nothing like Sebastian singing Under the Sea.
 So burn the Fishin’ Fools keychains, koozies and tchotchkes, and erase the name on land.
 Light candles and hold a no-wake-zone vigil to appease Triton.
 And for the fishes’ sake, just try and pick a decent name. …a name we can all toast to because you don’t want your headstone reading Capt.
 Dan passed during a fatal Bow Movement adventure at sea.

 4 oz.
 Fresh grapefruit juice

 Fresh sage leaf for garnish

-Add grapefruit, syrup and liquor to a shaker with ice.
-Shake then strain into a tumbler over fresh ice.
-Top with soda water and the sage leaf.
+Add grapefruit, syrup and liquor to a shaker tin with ice.
+Shake, strain over fresh ice and top with soda water and sage leaf.

-*For sage syrup: Add 1-to-1 sugar water and a bunch of torn sage leaves to a saucepan.
-Dissolve the sugar over medium heat and then let steep for an hour.
+*Add 1:1 sugar water and a bunch of torn sage leaves to a saucepan, dissolve sugar over medium heat and let steep for an hour.
 Strain.